apache/shenyu-website/content/en/projects/shenyu/data-sync/index.md

 <img src="/img/shenyu/dataSync/shenyu-config-processor-en.png" width="90%" height="80%" />

 In the original version, the configuration service relied on the Zookeeper implementation to manage the back-end push of changes to the gateway.
 Now, WebSocket, HTTP long polling, ZooKeeper, Nacos, Etcd, and Consul can now be supported by specifying the corresponding synchronization policy by setting `shenyu.sync.${strategy}` in the configuration file.
 The default WeboSocket synchronization policy can be used to achieve second level data synchronization.
-However, it is important to note that ShenYu Gateway and shenyu-admin must use the same synchronization policy.
+However, it is important to note that Apache ShenYu Gateway and shenyu-admin must use the same synchronization policy.